 She is attested to in the Mersebrug Incantations, as well as the Eddas, Poetic and Prose.
-Her father is Mundilfari (also know as Alfrodull), a god of time.
+Her father is Mundilfari (also know as Alfrodull), a god associated with time keeping.
 She is said to have a mysterious sister, named Sinthgunt, who may be a goddess of the morning star, Venus, or perhaps her daughter.
 Either way, in the charming tale, Sól and Sinthgunt help Óðin to heal Baldr’s horse from injury.

-It is prophesied that at Ragnarök, Sól will be caught up with and devoured by Sköll, or alternately Fenrir.
-Various speculations around what this might mean have been theorized as similar to a nuclear winter.
-In any event, Sól is further prophesied to give birth to a second sun: a daughter, also named Sól, who will take her mother’s power, and light the new world, Gimle.
-Sól thus bears close archetypal ties to the mythical divine bird, Phoenix of Persian mythology.
+It is said that at Ragnarök, Sól will be caught up with and devoured by Sköll, or alternately Fenrir.
+After the event, Sól is prophesied to give birth to a second sun: a daughter, also named Sól, who will take her mother’s power, and light the new world, Gimle.
+Sól thus bears archetypal ties to the mythical divine bird, Phoenix of Persian mythology.

 In Grminismal, Óðin explains that there is a shield between Sól and the worlds below, and that without which, the earth and seas would otherwise burn up.